albar965/littlenavmap-manual/en/TUTORIALPERF.md

 Also ignore the zero values in the fuel plan.
 Fuel flow data has to be entered in the performance profile to get a valid fuel prediction.

 Start and load a flight with aircraft engines running or not.
-Connect _Litte Navmap_ to the simulator.
+Connect _Little Navmap_ to the simulator.

 Select `Flight` -> `Reset all for a new Flight` ![Reset all for a new Flight](../images/icons/reload.png "Reset all for a new Flight") in the menu.
 Remove the check mark  from `Create a new and empty flight plan` since a plan is already loaded.
 Click `OK` to get a clean base for fuel calculation, logbook and other functions.